alekskimeu/my-portfolio/data/posts/my-first-ever-hackathon.md

 ![TechMedics](/images/posts/tech-medics.jpg)

 The time is September 2017.
-I was a 3rd year in the University majoring in IT.
+I was a 3rd year in <b>Maseno University</b> majoring in IT.
 At that time, the <b>Health IT project</b> from <b>University of Nairobi</b> in collaboration with our University had organized a 3 day Hackathon with cool prizes for the top 3 teams.

 The goal of the Hackathon was to introduce the participants to Health Systems used in Kenya, specifically the [DHIS2](https://dhis2.org/), and to have the participants work on prototypes to try and address some of the shortcomings of the system.